VDA5050/VDA5050/VDA5050_EN.md

 - Receiving an order update
 - Changes in the load status
 - Change in the `errors` array
-- Switching the operating mode
+- Change in the `operatingMode` field
 - Change in the `driving` field
 - Change in the `paused` field
 - Change in the `safetyState` object